 your going through a divorce should not change that at all.
 It will not be easy to maintain your pre-divorce focus on your children while you are in the middle of upheaving your life as you knew it.

 Nobody will argue that point.
-However, I have unfortunately seen good parents lose track of why exactly he or she is going forward with a divorce and instead focus on “sticking” it to a spouse that they feel has wronged him or her in some way.
-This is a bad plan.
-Not only will you not get the satisfaction that you are seeking (justice is rarely handed out swiftly or sufficiently in a divorce) but you can lose touch with your children.
+However, I have unfortunately seen good parents lose track of why exactly they are going forward with a divorce and instead focus on “sticking” it to a spouse that they feel has wronged them in some way.
+This is an evil plan.
+Not only will you not get the satisfaction that you are seeking (justice is rarely handed out swiftly or sufficiently in a divorce), but you can lose touch with your children.

-A divorce offers you a time to create a life for yourself and your children separate and apart from a spouse that was becoming more of a liability than a bedrock for your family.
+A divorce offers you a time to create a life for yourself and your children separate from a spouse that was becoming more of a liability than a bedrock for your family.

-While there will certainly be transitional elements to this time it can be time well spent.
-If you can, believe me, you may even walk out of your divorce with a better relationship with your children.
+While there will undoubtedly be transitional elements, it can be time well spent.
+If you can, you may even walk out of your divorce with a better relationship with your children.

 Intentionality matters in a divorce

-Anyone who is married and has settled into a comfortable life with their spouse and family can tell you that some days we just go through the motions without giving what we’re doing much thought.
-If you’re driving home from the office that is ok, but if you are attempting to plan out the next five or ten years of your life that is not ok.
+Anyone who is married and has settled into a comfortable life with their spouse and family can tell you that some days we go through the motions without giving what we’re doing much thought.
+If you’re driving home from the office, that is ok, but if you attempt to plan out the next five or ten years of your life, that is not ok.

-If you are able to take an approach with your marriage and your parenting that you will act with intentionality you can do well for yourself and your family.
+If you can approach your marriage and your parenting that you will act with intentionality, you can do well for yourself and your family.

 What exactly do I mean by “intentionality”?
-Simply put, intentionality to me means making conscious decisions about important subjects based on an analysis of the possible outcomes of your actions.
-It means acting intentionally rather than accident or spur of the moment reaction.
+Simply put, intentionality means making conscious decisions about essential subjects based on an analysis of the possible outcomes of your actions.
+It means acting intentionally rather than an accident or spur-of-the-moment reaction.

 Charting a course with goals in mind for your divorce is acting with intentionality.
 Making a conscious effort to be available, physically and emotionally, for your children is acting with intentionality.
 I’ve found in my time as an attorney that it is the person who lives their life purposefully that tends to find success over those that do not.

-If you are a parent who is going through a divorce then you will likely find that your schedule with your children has been altered in some way.
-It could be that you are seeing your children less frequently now because they are visiting every other weekend with their other parent.
+If you are a parent who is going through a divorce, then you will likely find that your schedule with your children has been altered in some way.
+It could be that you are seeing your children less frequently now because they are visiting every other weekend with their other parents.

-Instead of sulking around your home when you are not with your children, why not use this time to set some near and long-term goals for yourself, both as an individual and as a parent.
-If you seek out these goals in the middle of the jungle of a divorce case you’re going through you are likely to see yourself and your family with more clarity.
-Imagine the clarity that you will be able to see with once your divorce has concluded!
+Instead of sulking around your home when you are not with your children, why not use this time to set some immediate and long-term goals for yourself, both as an individual and as a parent.
+If you seek out these goals in the middle of a divorce case you’re going through, you are likely to see yourself and your family with more clarity.
+Imagine the clarity that you will be able to see once your divorce has concluded!

 Your divorce may be the perfect time for you to begin acting with purpose, especially towards your children.

-If you have pre-designated periods of possession with your children there is no longer an option of having your spouse shoulder the heavy burden of parenting.
-The kids are with you for a fairly extended period of time.
+If you have pre-designated periods of possession with your children, there is no longer an option of having your spouse shoulder the heavy burden of parenting.
+The kids are with you for a relatively extended period.
 It is your choice how that time is utilized and the sort of experiences that you build with your children.

-Remember- your children don’t want to hear anything about your case no matter how badly you may need to “vent”.
-Furthermore, your judge will be none too pleased that you chose to vent to your children about your spouse if that were to ever come to his or her attention.
+Remember- your children don’t want to hear anything about your case, no matter how badly you may need to “vent.”
+Furthermore, your judge will be none too pleased that you chose to vent to your children about your spouse if that were to ever come to their attention.

 Finally, strive to end any “petty” behavior.
-If you purchase your children clothes, school supplies or sporting equipment and see that those items are traveling with your children from your home to your spouse’s home do not insist that those items remain with you.
+If you purchase your children's clothes, school supplies, or sporting equipment and see that those items are traveling with your children from your home to your spouse’s home, do not insist that those items remain with you.

-Again, on a very real level, you and your spouse are going to still be a team after your divorce is finalized.
-Your teammate and you will need to be able to function well enough to help each other raise your children.
-Put your pride on the backburner and do what it takes to provide for your children, no matter how you feel about your spouse.
+Again, on a genuine level, you and your spouse will still be a team after your divorce is finalized.
+You and your teammate will need to function well enough to help each other raise your children.
+Put your pride on the back burner and do what it takes to provide for your children, no matter how you feel about your spouse.

 Questions about how to parent during a divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you are facing a divorce please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
+If you face a divorce, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
 Our attorneys represent clients across southeast Texas and would be honored to do the same for you and your family.
-A free of charge consultation is only a phone call away.
+A free-of-charge consultation is only a phone call away.